Novartis/UNIQUE/CONTRIBUTING.md

 ## Thank You! 🙌

-We appreciate your contributions to UNIQUE!
+We appreciate your contributions to `UNIQUE`!
 Your help makes this project better for everyone.
 Let's build something amazing together! 🚀